riscv-steel/riscv-steel/docs/source/gettingstarted.md

 ### 2. Download and install the RISC-V GNU Toolchain

 The [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) is a set of compilers and software development tools for the RISC-V architecture.
 You need it to compile the C program written for the Hello World system.
+Follow the steps below:

 *2.1.
 Get the RISC-V GNU Toolchain*